dropzone/dropzone/new.md

 If you want to remove an added file from the dropzone, you can call `.removeFile(file)`.
 This method also triggers the `removedfile` event.

-Here's an example that would automatically remove a file when it's finished uploading:
+Here’s an example that would automatically remove a file when it’s finished uploading:

 {% highlight js %}
 myDropzone.on("complete", function(file) {